ParanoidAndroid3/Journey/README.md

 * [ ] User can register for a new account
 * [ ] User can login to the app using credentials specified during registration
-* [ ] User can *flip-over* the *map-view* to see a zoomed in view of the map.
+* [ ] User can *flip-over* a day-screen in the leg planner to see a zoomed in view of the map.
 This view contains destinations for a single day in the journey.
-* [ ] Each journey can have tags associated with it, such as Number of travelers, Age, Budget Type = {Thrify, medium, pricey}, Travel type = {Adventurous, Foodie, Meet new people, Museum lover, etc} etc
 * [ ] Users can pin/star recommendations; these pinned items are visible in a separate list in the recommendations section to be added later to a day
 * [ ] User can add multiple recommendations at once by tapping each to select/unselect
   * [ ] Show a status bar indicating the total number of recommendations currently selected